Angel0po/EDA_BON-AO/README.md

    ![image](https://github.com/user-attachments/assets/2da7d964-8d06-4ce5-adf9-149277ba63d8)

-   It would seem that people still listen to tracks that has the major mode on average but the difference between the two did get smaller.
+   It would seem that people still listen to tracks that have the major mode on average, but the difference between the two did get smaller.

-   For the next part we should analyze the performance of the artists across the playlists and charts across all the platforms
+   For the next part, we should analyze the performance of the artists across the playlists and charts across all the platforms.

-   First, we should group the track by artists and playlist counts, then graph both the top 5 across each playlist count, and then the total count of playlist count.
-To implement this, the lines of code was used below with their corresponding output
+   First, we should group the track by artists and playlist counts, then graph both the top 5 across each playlist count, and then the total playlist count.
+To implement this, the lines of code were used below with their corresponding output.

    ```python
    platform_playlists = ['in_spotify_playlists','in_apple_playlists','in_deezer_playlists']